 2. Not cooking the vegetables before adding the eggs to the pan.

-Despite the time the frittata cooks on the stovetop and in the oven, it's important to cook any vegetables before pouring the eggs into the pan.
+It's important to cook any vegetables before pouring the eggs into the pan.
 This is especially important when using veggies with a high water content, like mushrooms, zucchini, peppers, and spinach.
-If you skip pre-cooking them, that excess liquid can make for a watery frittata that steams rather than bakes when it's placed in the oven.
+If you skip pre-cooking them, that excess liquid can make for a watery frittata that steams rather than bakes in the oven.

 Follow this tip: All veggies really benefit from at least a quick sauté before the eggs are added to the pan.
 This will allow firm vegetables (like potatoes) to soften, and softer vegetables with a higher water content (like mushrooms and spinach) to release excess moisture.
 Use this time to add in a bit more flavor.
 Minced garlic, a dash of chili powder, or a few shallots can be cooked with the vegetables for an added boost of flavor.
 Also, don't be shy with the butter or oil.
 If you want that frittata to crisp up and come out of the pan easily, you've got to use some fat!

 Dairy, like milk or cream, is a crucial component of frittatas.
 This is the ingredient that gives frittatas their signature creamy, fluffy texture.
 Without this important addition, frittatas cook up flatter and a bit more dense.